nathaliejborst/Amstelsquad/README.md

 ```
 To install shapely, do the following:

-Click on the link below and download the right WHL file
+(Ctrl + )Click on the link below and download the right WHL file

 [link to Shapeley WHL files](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely)